 This guidance note covers meetings in respect of checks carried out on Small and Medium Enterprises (SMEs).
-For other types of meetings / visits, see the Overview of business records checks and The Contractual Disclosure Facility guidance notes.
+For other types of meetings / visits, see the Contractual disclosure facility guidance notes.

 If an agenda is provided beforehand, the taxpayer will be expected to be in a position to answer any questions raised in advance.
 It is essential, therefore, that both the taxpayer and advisor are well prepared for the meeting.
 If an agenda is not requested, the client may have more room for manoeuvre during the visit.
 However, an agenda provides focus and it also allows the taxpayer or agent to take HMRC to task if it goes beyond it, whereas no agenda can allow HMRC free reign to pursue what angles it chooses.